 I’m a leader.
 I’m a teacher.
 I’m a counselor.
 It’s hard for me to just sit back and be lectured to, read to, talked at…It’s especially hard for me to keep my mouth shut when the pastor, teacher, deacon, elder, leader, board member expresses false doctrine.
 It’s exhausting holding it all in because it doesn’t matter anyway.

-As an introvert, I don’t like pot lucks, events, programs, VBS, AWANA, or Wednesday night service.
+As an introvert, I don’t like fellowship time, potlucks, events, programs, meetings, VBS, AWANA, or Wednesday night service.
 I shouldn’t have to apologize for my personal preferences.

-It’s very unpopular to be a Christian and not attend church.
+It’s very unpopular to love Jesus and not attend church.